Azure/Azure-Verified-Modules/docs/content/usage/quickstart/bicep/_index.md

 Add a secret to the Key Vault instance and grant permissions to a user to work with the secret.
 Sample role assignments can be found in [Example 3: Using large parameter set](https://github.com/Azure/bicep-registry-modules/tree/main/avm/res/key-vault/vault#example-3-using-large-parameter-set).
 See [Parameter: roleAssignments](https://github.com/Azure/bicep-registry-modules/tree/main/avm/res/key-vault/vault#parameter-roleassignments) for a list of pre-defined roles, that you can reference by name instead of a GUID.
 Again, this is a huge advantage of using AVM, as the code is easy to read and increases the maintainability.

-You can also make use of [User-defined data types](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/user-defined-data-types) and simplify the parameterization of the modules instead of guessing or looking up parameters.
+You can also leverage [User-defined data types](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/user-defined-data-types) and simplify the parameterization of the modules instead of guessing or looking up parameters.
 Therefore, first import UDTs from the Key Vault and common types module and leverage the UDTs in your Bicep and parameter files.

 For a role assignment, the principal ID is needed, that will be granted a role (specified by its name) on the resource.
 Your own ID can be found out with `az ad signed-in-user show --query id`.